 I WAS 17, typing away from my desktop computer in my room from 7 pm to 3 am, non-stop.
 The fan was blowing to keep the CPU from overheating.
 We didn’t have an air conditioning unit back then.
-I typed letters I would never sent, grammatically incorrect short stories in English, angry poems, sad poems, almost-love poems, teenage novellas and many unfinished novels I kept on revising.
+I typed letters I would never send, grammatically incorrect short stories in English, angry poems, sad poems, almost-love poems, teenage novellas, and many unfinished novels I kept on revising.

 I was 17.
 I was lonely and sad.

-I felt unwanted, unattractive and unaccepted in a world that didn’t really belong to me.
+I felt unwanted, unattractive, and unaccepted in a world that didn’t really belong to me.
 I ran into my books (they make me laugh, they make me cry, but they never hurt me) and my writings (my most genuine company).
 But books, with stories written by someone else, were like the world I didn’t belong.
 They were out of my control.
 Writing, however, was the opposite.

 And that was how, when I was 17, I learned about the balance of life.

 I wrote about things I’d like to experience.
-About things I couldn’t (or too afraid to) experience in real life.
-In the afternoon, he was the popular guy with a popular girlfriend, and I was the best friend who silently loved him.
+About things, I couldn’t (or too afraid to) experience in real life.
+In the afternoon, he was a popular guy with a popular girlfriend, and I was the best friend who silently loved him.
 In the evening, I wrote about how the popular guy fell in love with his best friend, eventually.
-Realising that she was the ‘perfect match’ all along.
+Realizing that she was the ‘perfect match’ all along.
 Finding out that his popular girlfriend had been cheating on him all along.
 But the best friend was already in love with a more popular guy who had been kind to her all along—who had silently loved her all along.

 It was only in these stories that I became cute and beautiful, cool and confident, rebellious and couldn’t care less of what other people think of me.

 But the morning always came, and I had to go to school.